 Interns will be expected to give regular case presentations during Group Supervision.
 Case presentations are expected to be thorough, yet concise.

-The case presentation should include the following:
+In order to help doctoral interns develop their skills in presenting cases in a medical setting, we offer the following guidelines as well as support through regular practice throughout the internship year: